romasmv/romasmv/README.md

 - 🛠️ I like building **fast, accessible** front-ends and **robust** back-ends
 - 📦 Prefer **clear structure**, reusable components, and meaningful commits
 - 🚀 Always learning: performance, testing, and good DX
 - 🤝 Open to freelance/part-time collaborations

+## 🎓🧑‍💻 Aducation
-- 🎓 I completed a Full-Stack Development program at the Baltic Institute of Technology and I’m highly motivated to build a career as a software developer
+- I completed a Full-Stack Development program at the Baltic Institute of Technology and I’m highly motivated to build a career as a software developer

 ---